smartbuf/smartbuf-java/README.md

 In order to improve the efficiency of compression and transmission, `smartbuf` uses **Partition Serialization** strategy.
 It will split object into multiple different parts, and use different method to encode them.
-About the details, please check the following **Partition Serialization** section.
+About the details, please refer to the following **Partition Serialization** section.

 Because of the well-designed **Partition Serialization** strategy, `smartbuf` provides higher compression ratio and performance.
 In my benchmarks, it even could be better than `protobuf`.
-For more details, please check the following **Benchmark** section.
+For more details, please refer to the following **Benchmark** section.

 `smartbuf` also provides two different modes named `packet` and `stream` for different scenes.
-For more details, please check the following **Usage** section.
+For more details, please refer to the following **Usage** section.

 # Partition Serialization